remix-run/remix/docs/guides/single-fetch.md

 ### Type Inference

-The current generics support type inference but have a built-in assumption of JSON-serialized responses.
-So, if you return a Javascript object from a `loader` or `action` without using the `json` utility, Remix will convert that to a JSON `Response` internally.
+the current type-inference in Remix has a built-in assumption of JSON-serialized responses.
+So, if you return a Javascript object from a `loader` or `action` without using the `json` utility, Remix will assume that object was converted to a JSON `Response` internally.

-With the new streaming format, this assumption no longer holds, so `useLoaderData<typeof loader>()` and other related generics (`useActionData`, `useRouteLoaderData`, `useFetcher`) in their current form will _not_ indicate the proper types because it would assume that a `Date` would be a string on the client 😕.
+With the new streaming format, this assumption no longer holds, so some of the type built-in inference is no longer accurate once you have opted-into Single Fetch.
+For example, they would assume that a `Date` would be serialized to a string on the client 😕.

 In order to ensure you get the proper types when using Single Fetch, we've included a set of type overrides that you can include in your `tsconfig.json` which aligns the types with the Single Fetch behavior: